WooodHead/sorters/README.md

 WARNING: this assumes the existence and will overwrite data on database `mongodb://localhost:27017/sorters_test`

-A build is necessary if you changed the website code (not if you changed test code):
+A build is necessary if you changed the website code (not if you only changed test code):

 ```
 yarn run clean